-Twice a year, the Smyrna Jonquil Festival is held at the Village Green in downtown Smyrna and is full of arts, crafts, local businesses, food, and fun!
-Here’s my guide to the Smyrna Jonquil Festival:
+Twice a year, the Smyrna Jonquil Festival is held at the Village Green in downtown Smyrna.
+This local festival is full of arts, crafts, local businesses, food, and fun!
+Here’s my guide to the Smyrna Jonquil Festival.

 First Things First – What Is a Jonquil?

-This year’s Spring Jonquil Festival had 175 arts and crafts booths, 15 food booths, local Smyrna businesses, an entertainment stage, and a lots of children’s activities.
+Every year, the Jonquil Festival has around 175 arts and crafts booths, around 20 food booths, local Smyrna businesses, an entertainment stage, and a lots of children’s activities.

 The Jonquil Festival is great for a day of family fun, even the family dog, and best of all — it’s free!